 Lester Willis Young, one of the most influential musicians in the history of jazz, was born on August 27, 1909, in Woodville, Mississippi.
 After a lengthy apprenticeship spent in numerous black territory bands in the Midwest, Young learned to read music at sight, achieved complete control of the instruments he played (which by then were tenor sax and clarinet), and developed some extraordinarily original jazz ideas.
 By the early 1930s, he had grown to six feet one.
 His height and the combination of his light skin, penetrating green eyes, and tiny feet (size seven), made him a striking individual.
 He also had begun to accumulate a number of personal eccentricities that only heightened his individuality.
 His dress, manner of speech, and humor were exceedingly different, even in the somewhat unorthodox world of dance band musicians.
 But it was in his music that Lester Young was most individual.

 His professional activity in the early 1930s was continuous, though hardly high profile.
+(Above: 1932, Young, back row third from left, is pictured with the Original Blue Devils in Oklahoma City.)
 The low point (despite the high hopes of everyone concerned), came when he was hired by Fletcher Henderson in the spring of 1934, replacing Coleman Hawkins, whose stentorian tenor saxophone stylings had been a prominent feature of Henderson’s band for years.
 Young’s entire approach to the tenor saxophone was antithetical to Hawkins’s.
 It appears that Henderson and his band were not prepared for this huge change, consequently, Young’s employment with Henderson was short lived and exasperating.
 (Lester requested a letter from Henderson stating that he had not been fired for musical inadequacy, which Henderson gladly provided to him.
 Young’s playing simply didn’t fit into the Henderson band’s style.)

 Incredibly, even though Young had been a professional musician since approximately 1923, he did not make his first record until the autumn of 1936.
 His playing on the recording of “Lady Be Good” (ARC/Vocalion on November 9, 1936), with a small group of musicians from Count Basie’s earliest band, can only be described as astonishing.
 Young’s approach to jazz, which in my view was an extension in many ways (principally rhythmic) of what Bix Beiderbecke had started, was the first full-scale alternative to the approach developed by Louis Armstrong.
 His tenor saxophone sound was also quite different from that used by all others then.
 He attributed its light “coolness” to the influence of C-melody sax pioneer Frank Trumbauer.